 1. You Will Have More Stuff To Manage

-How many of you reading this blog post are administering fewer systems today than you were three or five years ago?
-When I ask that question during my presentations I likely get one or two hands raised out of two hundred.
+How many of you reading this blog post are administering fewer systems today than three or five years ago?
+When I ask that question during my presentations I see one or two hands raised.
 Quite simply everyone is doing more these days.
 And here’s a dirty little secret that often doesn’t get mentioned: you have likely also started managing an additional database platform during that time (registration required to download the PDF).
-This is why we have so many ‘accidental DBAs’; admins who were a developer, or a power user, or a generalist that were assigned the responsibility of administering a new platform such as MySQL.
+This is why we have so many ‘accidental DBAs’; admins who were a developer, or a power user, or a generalist assigned the responsibility of administering new platforms such as MySQL.

-We are rarely asked to do less at work, only more.
+We are rarely asked to do less, only more.
 And the list keeps growing.

 2. You Will Eventually Run Out of Hardware To Throw at the Problem

-As the list of systems being managed keeps growing there will come a point where you decide to simply throw hardware at the problem.
+As the list of systems managed grows there will come a point where you decide to throw hardware at the problem.
 This is especially true when it is a cheaper option than spending time and resources trying to optimize existing code.
 But even throwing hardware around has its limitations when you talk about things like Big Data.
 Unless you work for the NSA, then the idea that your company is going to import over 100TB of data daily for research analysis is going to end in disaster.
-You may be able to throw enough hardware at the problem to get the project started, but within six months you will likely find yourself in need of another hardware upgrade and in the middle of a meeting being asked to explain why your company needs to spend even more money that originally projected.
+Sure, you can throw some hardware at the problem to get the project started.
+But within six months you will find yourself in need of another hardware upgrade.
+Then, attend a meeting to explain why your company needs to spend more money than originally projected.